CPaladiya/14_BlackJack/README.md

 (4) please run the command <code>sudo apt install libqt5multimedia5</code> in terminal to install multimedia package from Qt, required to produce the sound effets. </br>

 ## How to play the game?
+(1) Please keep all the files as it is in the repo.
+Once, cloned in your local computer, open the terminal and nevigate to the source directory <code>14_BlackJAck</code>, then run <code>qmake && make && ./14_BlackJack</code> in your terminal.
+(2) First step will bring the window on your screen shown as below.
+Now, you will decide the amount you want to bet against house.

 ## Files structure and its content
 Here is the list of different files and information on what they contain: